 To insure that financial operation is in conformity with the policies of the Board of Regents, certain regulations must be observed.
 Fees and charges must be paid by the published deadlines.
-Fees and charges may be paid in cash, by MasterCard, Discover, American Express, or by check in the exact amount of the student's bill.
+Fees and charges may be paid in cash, by MasterCard, Discover, American Express, VISA, or by check in the exact amount of the student's bill.
 If any check is not paid on presentation to the bank on which it is drawn, a service charge of \$25 or 5%, whichever is greater, will be made.
-When one fee check or two non-fee checks have been returned by any student's bank without payment, his check cashing privileges will be suspended.
+When one fee check or two non-fee checks have been returned by any student's bank without payment, his check cashing privileges will be suspended for a year.
 Registration at the beginning of each semester is not complete until all fees and charges have been paid.
-If a student's fee check is returned for non-payment by his bank, his registration is subject to cancellation and a late fee of \$75 will be due in addition to a service charge of \$25 or 5%, whichever is greater.
+If a student's fee check is returned for non-payment by their bank, the registration is subject to cancellation and a late fee of \$75 will be due in addition to a service charge of \$25 or 5%, whichever is greater.
+In the event, a student's registration is cancelled and the student seeks the reinstatement of classes, a \$200 fee will be assessed to the student and is due upon reinstatement along with all other charges on the student's account.